MewsSystems/gitbook-booking-engine/booking-engine-widget/integrations/google-tag-manager.md

 ### Google Ecommerce

 You can track transactions with the Google Universal Analytics tag using the `Transaction` track type on the `distributorBookingFinished` event.
-All the data needed for tracking is set in the Tag Manager’s _dataLayer_ and will be passed automatically.
+All the data needed for tracking is set in the Tag Manager’s _data layer_ and will be passed automatically.

 Each reservation is sent as _Product_ with quantity set to 1; the name of the reserved category is sent as _Product name_; the name of the hotel is sent as _Product category_.